wallarm/terraform-provider-wallarm/docs/resources/rule_ignore_regex.md

 # wallarm_rule_ignore_regex

-Provides the resource to manage rules with the "Disable regexp-based attack detection" action type.
+Provides the resource to manage rules with the "[Disable regexp-based attack detection][1]" action type.
 Ignoring the regular expression can be used when particular requests should NOT be defined as attacks based on the existing regular expression (the "Create regexp-based attack indicator" action type).

 ## Example Usage